ArtStart: Online Competition for Youth

 - be wholly original—no copyright violations!

-A panel of judges from the community and the ArtPrize Education Youth Advisory Committee will select 10 winners.
-The winners will be announced during the Public Vote Finalists Announcement.
-All winners will be awarded a gift that encourages them to continue making art.
+A panel of judges from the community and the ArtPrize Education Youth Advisory Committee will select the winners.
+All winners will be awarded a gift that encourages him or her to continue making art.
 Good luck, and have fun!

 Chair Camp is series of hands-on design workshops for students grades 1 – 12 created and led by Carla Hartman, Education Director of the Eames Office and granddaughter of legendary designers Charles and Ray Eames.
 Using recycled materials provided by Learning from Scratch, students construct miniature model chairs that will remain on display during ArtPrize.
 At the end of the event, the chairs are sorted by school and teachers and principals are invited to pick them up and return them to their students.
 For more information, download our Teacher Packets.
 Register your class for Chair Camp.

 Early Childhood Education